Fat Burner Reviews

-ECA Stack – The ECA stack, which stands for ephedra, caffeine and aspirin, is clinically proven as a fat burner.
+The ECA stack, which stands for ephedra, caffeine and aspirin, is a clinically proven fat burner.
 The ephedra part of the formula is no longer legal for use by companies offering fat burners.
-The ingredients work synergistically with the ephedra elongating the time caffeine is present in the body and the aspirin thinning the blood to get everything moving faster.
+The ingredients work synergistically with ephedra elongating the time caffeine is present in the body and the aspirin thinning the blood to get everything moving faster.

-Based on a study completed at Harvard University, the International Journal of Obesity and Related Metabolic Disorders: Journal of the International Association for the Study of Obesity offers support for ECA, “ECA in these doses is thus well tolerated in otherwise healthy obese subjects, and supports modest, sustained weight loss even without prescribed caloric restriction, and may be more effective in conjunction with restriction of energy intake.”
-You must take into consideration that ephedra can be addictive and with higher intake come a stronger risk of side effects, some of which can be deadly.
+Based on a study published in the International Journal of Obesity and Related Metabolic Disorders: Journal of the International Association for the Study of Obesity , “ECA in these doses is thus well tolerated in otherwise healthy obese subjects, and supports modest, sustained weight-loss even without prescribed caloric restriction, and may be more effective in conjunction with restriction of energy intake.”

-Green Tea – That mild hot tea you drink every morning may offer you more than you thought.
+The mild hot tea you drink every morning may offer more than you thought.
 When combined with caffeine, green tea can spark thermogenesis.
-The journal Physiology and Behavior reports, “Taken together, these functional ingredients have the potential to produce significant effects on metabolic targets such as thermogenesis, and fat oxidation.”
+According to the journal Physiology and Behavior, “Taken together, these functional ingredients have the potential to produce significant effects on metabolic targets such as thermogenesis, and fat oxidation.”

-Chili Powder – This spice can be used for more than seasoning food.
+This spice can be used for more than seasoning food.
 There is some connection between chili powder and increased energy expenditure, which leads to fat loss.
-“It was observed that consumption of capsaicinoids increases energy expenditure by approximately 50 kcal/day, and that this would produce clinically significant levels of weight loss in 1–2 years,” says the journal Appetite.
+According to the journal Appetite, “It was observed that consumption of capsaicinoids increases energy expenditure by approximately 50 kcal/day, and that this would produce clinically significant levels of weight-loss in 1–2 years.”
 This may not seem like much, but remember you’re going for a formula with multiple clinically proven ingredients.

-Ginger – Another ingredient in your kitchen also has some fat burning qualities.
-The journal Metabolism reports ginger can be a helpful part of your weight-loss program.
-“The results, enhanced thermogenesis and reduced feelings of hunger with ginger consumption, suggest a potential role of ginger in weight management.”
+Another ingredient in your kitchen also has some fat-burning qualities.
+Regarding ginger, the journal Metabolism stated, “the results, enhanced thermogenesis and reduced feelings of hunger with ginger consumption, suggest a potential role of ginger in weight management.”

-Synephrine – Though synephrine is commonly used as a replacement for ephedra there are some side effects that you may need to worry about.
-“The growing use of synephrine has raised concerns since it has been accompanied by reports of adverse effects.
-Cardiac adverse events, including hypertension, tachyarrhythmia, variant angina, cardiac arrest, QT prolongation, ventricular fibrillation, myocardial infarction, and sudden death, have been the most common adverse effects associated with synephrine intake,” as written in the journal Food and Chemical Toxicity.
+Though synephrine is commonly used as a replacement for ephedra there are some side effects that you may need to worry about.
+According to the journal Food and Chemical Toxicity, “the growing use of synephrine has raised concerns since it has been accompanied by reports of adverse effects.”

 What’s the Final Word on Fat Burners?